 Since its inception in 1954, the orchestra has been an integral educational part of the Harrisburg Symphony Association.
-One of the oldest youth symphonies in the country, its membership of approximately 85 musicians represents the finest from public, private, and home-school institutions in the Central Pennsylvania area.
+One of the oldest youth symphonies in the country, the program membership of approximately 185 student musicians represents the finest from public, private, and home-school institutions in the Central Pennsylvania area.
 Approximately one-third of HSYO graduates will continue as music majors at the college and conservatory level.
 Many will continue to play in college and community orchestras.
 Presently, Harrisburg Symphony Youth Orchestra graduates are performing in the Harrisburg, Dallas, Chicago, Houston Opera and Cincinnati Symphony Orchestras, and in regional orchestras throughout the United States.

 The purpose of the Harrisburg Symphony Youth Orchestras is to enrich the lives of young people within a musical community.
 We provide the finest possible training, practice and performance opportunities, enabling our students to learn, share and enjoy the power of music.